hpfs74/james-frontend/README.md

 the packages from that project so we need to follow the instructions to include the packages from them.

+> You can use the .npmrc provided in this repo and skip this step

 To access any private npm registry you need to define it.
 It can be done by changing your global npm settings with: npm config set @cx:registry https://swfactory.aegon.com/artifactory/api/npm/npm